-As of September 30, 2020, there are outstanding warrants to purchase 2,736,675 shares of our common stock issued in connection with the Series A Convertible Preferred Stock having an exercise price per share of \$8.50, which warrants are exercisable only during the one-year period commencing on the second anniversary of the closing of this offering.
+As of September 30, 2020, there are outstanding warrants to purchase 2,736,675 shares of our common stock issued in connection with the Series A Convertible Preferred Stock having an exercise price per share equal to 100% of the public offering price in this offering, or \$ per share, which warrants are exercisable only during the one-year period commencing on the second anniversary of the closing of this offering.
 The warrants are not entitled to any adjustment in the number of shares or the exercise price in the event of any adjustments in the number of outstanding shares of our capital stock for any reason.

-In addition, upon the closing of this offering, we will issue to the underwriters warrants to purchase 63,529 shares of our common stock.
+In addition, upon the closing of this offering, we will issue to the underwriters warrants to purchase 55,555 shares of our common stock.
 See "Underwriting."